shanshanyang/sass-stylesheet/README.md

 ## Sass Stylesheet

 > Sass-stylesheet cherry picks a list of scss code from multiple files, write out the result to one file.
-> The list is 'mixin', 'variable', 'placeholder', 'function'
+> The list is 'mixin', 'variable', 'placeholder', 'function'.
 > It is created to share reusable scss code across multiple projects without cross pollute css codebase.

 `npm i -g sass-stylesheet`